Introduction to Molecular Hydrogen

 Figure 1 Molecular Hydrogen and Free Radicals

-As such, what this means for the human body can show effects of anti-aging, scar tissue elimination, blood pressure regulation, immune system regulation, increased muscular endurance, reduced anxiety as well as pain relief.
+As such, what this means for the human body can show effects of anti-ageing, scar tissue elimination, blood pressure regulation, immune system regulation, increased muscular endurance, reduced anxiety as well as pain relief.
 To reap the benefits, molecular hydrogen can be drank as hydroxy-infused water, inhaled as a gas or topically applied to the skin.

 Due to its efficacy in combating against debilitating conditions whilst improving overall quality of life, this has become an exceptionally well used form of therapy in Asia, specifically in Japan and China.